 2026-02-24 · 6 min read signals

-The raw feed is noise
+The transfer feed is noise

-CoinGlass, which aggregates on-chain whale transfer prints across CEX deposit and withdrawal addresses, pushes around 400–800 events per day for BTC, ETH, and the top ten alt majors combined.
+On-chain whale-transfer feeds push around 400–800 events per day for BTC, ETH, and the top ten alt majors combined.
 If you forward every event to Telegram you will get paged about 20 times per hour.
 Your response curve will collapse within three days.

 The three aggregations that matter

-By exchange-net-inflow, 15-minute windows
+By net notional delta, 15-minute windows

 By size bucket